City Dog 101

 If the dog's arousal level is reasonable, next up is getting their attention!
 Even a relaxed dog can find plenty of reasons not to look at their human.

-To do this, we don't teach a word that means "Look At Me" - if your dog is distracted, they'll miss the word anyways!
+To do this, we don't teach a word that means "Look At Me" - if your dog is distracted enough, they'll miss the word anyways!
 Instead, we teach them that "reporting" exciting things happening nearby pays off much more than anything else through the use of pattern games.
 This process is great for both gauging and developing the dog's ability to focus in various situations, and pairs perfectly with taking cues you've practiced inside to the great outdoors.

 Whether it's recall, polite greetings, jumping, or just moving from Point A to Point B, I often see people struggling to work on obedience behaviors while their dog is either too distracted to care about or notice what they're saying.
 Learn how to assess your dog and the situation while they are taught that looking to you for guidance is safe and pays off!